Ql-Jia/Disproportionate-wildfire-impacts-in-protected-forests-globally/ML_Model_Card.md

 ## Limitations and bias considerations

 The results may be affected by residual confounding, measurement error, spatial and temporal dependence, matching-selection effects, and unequal sample sizes among biomes.
 Random row-level cross-validation can be optimistic if related observations occur in different folds.
-Matching improves comparability but does not establish causal effects.
-SHAP values represent feature associations within fitted models and should not be interpreted as causal contributions.

 ## Computing environment

 The documented environment is Python 3.11.14 with NumPy 2.4.6, pandas 3.0.1, SciPy 1.16.3, scikit-learn 1.7.2, XGBoost 3.2.0, SHAP 0.51.0, Matplotlib 3.10.7, pygam 0.12.0, statsmodels 0.14.6, and openpyxl 3.1.5.
 The documented workstation uses Windows 11 Pro 64-bit, an Intel Core Ultra 7 265K CPU, 127.35 GiB RAM, and an NVIDIA GeForce RTX 4060 Ti GPU.

 The delta-dNBR workflow processed 24,428 records in 33.22 s; the dNBR workflow processed 48,856 records in 69.84 s.
 Runtime will vary with hardware and software configuration.
 Energy use and carbon-emission estimates were not measured.

-## Citation and contact

-Please cite the associated manuscript, *Disproportionate wildfire impacts in protected forests globally*, when using this archive.
-Contact: Qinglong Jia, University of Electronic Science and Technology of China, Qinglong.Jia@outlook.com.